jackycamp/jackstack/README.md

 jackstack is hosted in GCP's cloud storage with a load balancer sitting in front of it.

 All items in `public/` are located in that bucket.

+this is a basic js, html, and css site. sometimes there is genius in simplicity...